 During the dry season from November to April, the west coast beaches, including White Beach, are calm and best for swimming, while the more windy east coast beaches are best for wind and kite surfing.
 During the rainy season, from June to October, this is reversed.

-Here's a selection of the best beaches in Boracay…
+A selection of the best beaches in Boracay, include…

 The 4.8km-long stretch of fine, powder-white sand shelves gently into the azure waters of the Sulu Sea on the west coast of Boracay and is the island’s top see-and-be-seen beach for locals (and probably best avoided during Philippine public and school holidays).